 Due to a “slight” disagreement with the CDC, Steve was re-trained as a Real Estate Appraiser.
 He founded his own company, Anaverde Appraisal, in the Antelope Valley (in northern LA county) during the early 2000’s real estate boom.

-Steve has set his sights on spreading his knowledge for the upcoming 2016 elections.
-He performs as an activist all over the United States.
+Steve has set his sights on spreading his knowledge for the upcoming 2018 elections.
+He performs as an activist all over the United States and ran for State Senate in California.